-- If the company being established has paid-in capital of NT\$500 million or more, the investor should apply to the Department of Commerce, MOEA for company registration.
-If paid-in capital is less than NT\$500 million, the investor should apply to the local municipality government or the regional office of the MOEA (for Taiwan Province, Kinmen, and Matsu), depending on location.
+- If the company being established involves an investment of NT\$500 million or more, the investor should apply to the Department of Commerce, MOEA for company registration.
+If the investment is less than NT\$500 million, the investor should apply to the local municipality government or the Central Region Office, MOEA (for Taiwan Province, Kinmen, and Matsu), depending on location.
 If the company being set up is located in an export processing zone, science park, agricultural biotechnology park, or free trade zone, the investor should apply directly to the administrative agency in charge of that zone or park. - Parties applying for business registration should apply with their local country or city government office. - Applications for limited partnership companies should be registered with the Central Region Office, MOEA. - Taiwan has cancelled the minimum investment limit for company registration.
 Apart from some select industries, a company can be established as long as the investment is sufficient to cover reasonable expected costs.